Part 3 Part 2

 It is this belonging that is protected by law.

-Makes one wonder why copyright law is so complicated.
+The potential effectiveness of the above guidelines encourages one to wonder why copyright law is so complicated.

 That is a question on many folks lips.

-This is a legitimate question that ably answers itself when we understand Human behavior.
-Natural Law contains all the answers to our behavior.
+This is a legitimate question that capably answers itself, when we understand Human behavior.
+Natural Law contains the answers to how Humans behave.

-Personal Development is the means to understanding Natural Law, and hence ourselves.
+Expanding our Mind via Personal Development is the means to understanding Natural Law, in relation to understanding ourselves.

-Fair use is aimed at educational rather than commercial purposes.
-If your sole purpose is to learn, teach, research, or you wish to merely criticize a work, or you are reporting the news, you may have a case to utilize fair use.
+Fair Use is aimed at Educational, rather than commercial purposes.
+If one's purpose is to merely teach, research, or you intend to criticize a work, or you are reporting the news, you may have a case to utilize Fair Use.
 Otherwise it is best to let sleeping dogs lie.

-Alternatively, you can join the open source world, where, by adhering to and following a few simple and sensible rules, gaining permission to copy is certain and instantaneous.
+Alternatively, one can be part of the open source world, where, by adhering to, and following a few coherent and sensible rules, gaining permission to copy is certain and instantaneous.

-Genuine independent creation is where two or more people conceive and develop the same idea in relatively, if not absolutely, the same manner.
+Independent Creation is where two or more people conceive and develop the same idea in relatively if not absolutely the same manner.
 Without the knowledge of another's efforts.
-This fact is one of the most fascinating aspects of the Human mind.
+This fact is one of the most fascinating aspects of the Human Mind.

-Copyright law accepts the existence of such a phenomenon, and it can be used as defense against infringement claims.
+Copyright Legislation accepts the existence of such a phenomenon, and it can be used as infringement claims defense.

 And in the same spirit myriad artists can paint the same landscape.
 All that matters is that each effort is obviously an original exertion.

-Nonetheless this same law has taken a dim contrary view in less clear cut circumstances where the Human mind is solely involved in a creative effort.
-As a few well publicized lawsuits attest.
+This same Law, however, has taken a dim contrary view in less clear cut circumstances where the Human Mind is solely involved in a Creative Effort.

-Copyright protection is automatic, but, for a fee, some Governments offer copyright registration.
-This purportedly aids in court action when ascertaining the rightful owner and date of creation.
-Other Governments such as Australia, do not.
-I am on Australia's side in this one.
+Whilst Copyright Protection is automatic, for a fee, some Governments afford Copyright Registration.
+This purportedly aids in Court Action, when ascertaining the rightful owner and date of creation.
+Other Governments, including Australia, do not.
+This author is on Australia's side in this one.

-To my mind, the growing perceived need and regular recommendation to register a copyright that provides protection in law the millisecond that a creative expression is fixed in a physical medium, is a symptom of a fearful society losing it's way.
+To his mind, the growing perceived need and regular recommendation to register a Copyright that provides protection in law the millisecond that a creative expression is fixed in a physical medium, is a symptom of a fearful society losing it's way.

-However, relevant questions, such as can foreigners register their works in the US, are answered here. - Copyright.Gov US copyright office
+Nevertheless, relevant questions, such as, can foreigners register their Creative Efforts in the US, are answered here. - Copyright.Gov US copyright office

 Personal Development Rocks